-- Design a sequential circuit that has two inputs, w1 and w2 and an output z.
+- 1. Design a sequential circuit that has two inputs, w1 and w2 and an output z.
 Its function is to compare the input sequences on the two inputs.
 If w1=w2 during any four consecutive clock cycles, the circuit produces z=1; otherwise, z=0. - 2.
 Design a three-bit counter like circuit controlled by the input w.
 If w=1, then the counter adds 2 to its contents, wrapping around if the count reaches 8 or 9.
 If w=1 then the counter subtracts 1 from its contends, acting as a normal down-counter.
 Use D flip flop in the circuit. - 3.
-Design a flow diagram that describes the sequential behavior of the system which will load a register and then will sequentially replace the contents of that register with its 2's complement. - Design a control mechanism for Vending machine that accepts nickels and dimes.
-It dispenses merchandise when 20 cents is deposited; it does not give change if 25 cents is deposited.
+Draw the state diagram for an FSM that has an input w and an output z.
+The machine has to generate z=1 when the previous four values of w were 1001 or 1111; otherwise, z=0.
+Overlapping input patterns are allowed. - 4.
+Design an FSM that implements the vending machine control using as few states as possible.
+Find a suitable state assignment and derive the next-state and output expression. - 5.
+Design a modulo-6 counter which counts the sequence 0, 1, 2, 3, 4, 5, 0, 1 . . . that counts the clock pulses if its enable input w is equal to 1.